Street photography workshop in Blackpool with Brian Lloyd Duckett

 As far as we’re concerned, the workshop ‘never ends’ and we are always here for support and advice as your street photography journey progresses.

-You’ll be invited to join the StreetSnappers Club, the ‘virtual’ camera club dedicated to street photography.
+After the Liverpool street photography workshop, you’ll be invited to join the StreetSnappers Collective, a hub dedicated to street photography.
 Membership is completely free and is restricted to those who have participated in our workshops.
 It’s a small, select and welcoming group of people with a shared passion: street photography.

 Benefits of the Collective include access to a lively, active and very warm Facebook group where you can post images for critique, ask questions (about gear, techniques or locations, for example) or create debate about street photography.
 Members can arrange meet-ups in their areas, form critique circles and organise their own events.
 There’s also a monthly competition designed to challenge and stretch you, whilst continuing to develop your skills in specific areas.